 Oreo has got to be one of my favorite flavors.
 Cookies and cream ice cream has always been my go-to and, to this day, it still ranks up there as number one.
 My kids have clearly inherited that gene from me because they are also huge fans.
-We’re the family that buys every new flavor of Oreo cookie (except peanut butter!) as it comes out so we can try them all.
+We're the family that buys every new flavor of Oreo cookie (except peanut butter!) as it comes out so we can try them all.
 I wanted to find the perfect recipe in which to use these chocolate sandwich cookies in a few different ways .
-So I made Oreo cupcakes – a moist vanilla cupcake stuffed with chocolate ganache with Oreos mixed in and topped with a heavenly smooth Oreo buttercream frosting.
+So I made Oreo cupcakes - a moist vanilla cupcakes with with chocolate ganache and Oreo buttercream frosting.
 Nailed it!

 For the love of all things Oreo